mdschneider/JIF/devel/debug_roaster_bias/README.md

 Our expectation is that the mean of Roaster marginal posteriors should match the input parameter value to arbitrary precision as the SNR becomes large (and perhaps assuming a sufficiently large stamp size).

+An obvious explanation to quantify or rule out is that different noise realizations give different biases in the posterior.
+We can investigate this by simulating many different noise realizations.
+For a univariate model (i.e., just varying the 'nu' parameter we do not need to run MCMC - just plot the likelihood or posteriors vs 'nu').

 ## Simulation study plan